llwasampijja/ireporter-challenge-two/README.md

 Head to the python's 0fficial [website](https://www.python.org) and download python3.
 After downloading it, double click the executable file and follow the prompts to install python on your machine.
 ##### Git Installation on Windows PC
 You also need to install git so as to be able to switch between the different branches of this project.
-Head to [Git ](https://git-scm.com/downloads "Official Git Download Site")  and the executable file.
+Head to [Git ](https://git-scm.com/downloads "Official Git Download Site")  and download the executable file.
 Double click the executable file to run the installer and follow the prompts to install it on your windows PC.
-The process of installing git installs two tools which you can use, that is, the Git Bash and Git GUI.
+The process of installing git on a windows PC installs two tools which you can use, that is, the Git Bash and Git GUI.
 For this project, you are going to use Git Bash for all the command-line prompt /terminal commands.
+(NB: It is recommended to use the Git bash tool so as to get yourself acquainted with the different git commandline commands.
 ##### Postman installation On Windows PC
 You will need to install postman (or any of its alternatives) so as to test the different endpoints in this application.
 You won’t be able to test the endpoints in the browser since they use other HTTP methods other than the “GET” method.
 Postman is available as a Google Chrome extention (getting outdated) and as a native application.
 Any one of the options you choose will work just fine.